yoursherwin/Documentation/docs/Assembly Guide V2/Chapter 7 testing/battery_board_testing.md

     - Insert batteries into the battery holders on the bottom side of the board, starting on the right and moving towards the left.
 Follow the posted polarity on the board. **Don't follow + or - symbols on the brackets.
 Reffer to Figure 7.1**
 Figure 7.1 - Symbols to refer to

+Figure 7.2- Shows how the board should look with the batteries in

 ![Figure 7.1](images/Bracket.jpeg)

 ![Figure 7.2](images/Battery.jpeg)

 2. **Check Battery Connection**
     - Flip the board over and observe the various test points.
     - Use a voltmeter to test the pack voltage.
 Place the positive probe into the PACK+ test point and the negative probe into the B- test point.
 The voltage should be greater than 6V.